 CRITICAL THINKING SKILLS

-More able learners should be encouraged to construct their own ideas rather than passively receive content.
-Learning for more able pupils should involve a range of critical thinking skills to help students achieve this including: problem solving, high-level analysis, enquiry-based approaches, justification, synthesis, evaluation and critiquing and disproving theories.
+More able learners should be encouraged to construct their own ideas rather than passively receiving content.
+Learning for more able pupils should involve a range of critical thinking skills to help students achieve this, including: problem solving, high-level analysis, enquiry-based approaches, justification, synthesis, evaluation and critiquing and disproving theories.

 What do the above strategies look like in different subjects?